 Located in Ohiya, Central Province, the Horton Plains National Park offers visitors a stunning view of dozens of plains hidden amongst the ceaseless mist.
 The plains, reaching heights of around 6,900 to 7,500ft, are covered in cloud forest and grassland.
 The Horton Plains are the headwaters of Sri Lanka’s Mahaweli, Walawe and Kelani rivers.
 There’s a wide range of endemic plants that can be found at Horton Plains, as well as herds of sambar deer.
 The park is great for avid bird-watchers as many of Sri Lanka’s endemic residents as well as migratory visitors drop by the plains.
 It’s the coldest region in the country, with the average annual temperature being around 14-16⁰C.

 4. Udawalawe National Park

 Udawalawe is sandwiched between the Sabaragamuwa and Uva Provinces, and is the most consistent location for elephant spotting.
 There are about 500 elephants within the park and they roam in herds of about 100.
-There is no particular season at the park for spotting elephants as they’re around all year round.
+There is no particular season at the park for spotting elephants as they’re around throughout the year.
 The park measures an area of 30,821 hA.
-A variety of endemic birds, such as the Sri Lankan grey hornbill, woodshrike and green pigeon, could be glimpsed here.
+A variety of endemic birds, such as the Sri Lankan grey hornbill, woodshrike and green pigeon can be glimpsed here.
 Gray langurs and black-naped hares are also common sights at the park.